 The following example shows

-/etc/hosts on node1 with additions for node1 and node2.
-In this document node1 refers to the primary SQL Server replica. node2 refers to the secondary SQL Server.;
+/etc/hosts on node1 with additions for node1, node2, and node3.
+In this document node1 refers to the server hosting the primary replica. node2, and node3 refer to servers hosting secondary replicas.

 Install SQL Server

 Install SQL Server.
 The following links point to SQL Server installation instructions for various distributions.